killiangemoets/connectory/README.md

 ## Description

 Connectory is a small application that stores contact information for companies and people you might meet.
-It is built with Next.js and uses a GraphQL mock server using Apollo Server.
+It is built with Next.js and the App Router, and uses a GraphQL mock server using Apollo Server.

 ## Getting Started